RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 # games
 we literally <abbr title="the act of being different than everyone else; for example, you go left on a road but everyone goes right">LEFTED</abbr> all of the world bc "we need a representative for games passing 100k concurrent players"

-well is there any consequences? yeah, a FUCKING million turkish lira fine ORRRR bandwidth narrowing (making the platform useless basically)
+well is there any consequences? yeah, a FUCKING million turkish lira fine ORRRR <abbr title="lowering the internet speed to something using DNS or IP">bandwidth narrowing</abbr> which is ABSOLUTELY OVERKILL

 # VPNs
-here's the thing. we used VPNs to bypass all of this
+remember though, we still had hope. we used to use VPNs to bypass bans and bandwidth narrowing (bc bandwidth narrowing is a DNS or IP restriction)

 but will it even be possible anymore?

-we pulled off a fucking Russia and banned VPNs if they don't have a license
+we generally just pulled off a fucking Russia and banned VPNs if they don't have a license (WHAT LICENSE??)

 # the problem?
 the government is scared for us having free internet because freedom = unallocated infoe